Doubly Robust and Efficient Calibration of Prediction Sets for Right-Censored Time-to-Event Outcomes: Proof of equation ( )

-where the third equality follows from the fact that $T \perp \!\!\! \perp C \mid X$, by Assumption \ref{Assum:CIC}. \end{proof} Importantly, the proof remains unchanged if we replace $\mathbf{1}\{T\ge \hat L(X)\}$ with any function of $(X, T)$.
-Furthermore, note that the expression on the RHS of (\ref{eq:IPCW}) depends solely on the observed data.
-In fact, since all terms are multiplied by $\Delta$, it can be rewritten as
+where the third equality follows from the fact that $T \perp \!\!\! \perp C \mid X$, by Assumption \ref{Assum:CIC}. \end{proof} The expression on the RHS of (\ref{eq:IPCW}) depends solely on the observed data.
+In fact, since all terms are multiplied by $\Delta$, we can rewrite the dependence on $T$ as dependence on $Y$.